jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarmaction_runaprogram.md

 1. Click Configure \| Alarms Actions to open the Configure \| Alarm Actions.
 2. Click **New** to create a new rule.
-This opens the Alarm Action Dialog. a.Give a meaningful name to the rule. b.Select the conditions under which the rule will run. c.Under actions select **Run a program**.
+This opens the Alarm Action Dialog.
+   1. Give a meaningful name to the rule.
+   2. Select the conditions under which the rule will run.
+   3. Under actions select **Run a program**.

 ## The Run a program dialog